-The R&S ZNH comes with the R&S InstrumentView software package.
+The R&S ZNH is supported on the R&S InstrumentView software package.
 This software package features several tools that allow you to document measurement results, create and edit the different datasets necessary for the instrument.
 For more information, see the R&S InstrumentView software manual.